 In 1943 Iyengar married and started a family.
 It was his wife, Ramamani, who initially taught their children yoga.
 They were a devoted couple and, when he opened up his yoga centre in Pune in 1975, he named it after his recently departed wife.

 Gradually Iyengar’s reputation as a teacher grew, and in 1952 he met the famous violinist Yehudi Menuhin, who was to remain a pupil of his all his life.
 Menuhin was the one who first brought him to the west, arranging trips to Europe and bringing him in contact with a wide range of people and nationalities.
 His reputation grew and grew, but the event that particularly established him was the publication, and subsequent success, of his 1966 publication ‘Light on Yoga’.
 This continues to be probably the most important modern book on yoga.
 Iyengar is a prolific writer and has written many other important books on the subject.

 BKS Iyengar passed away on 20.08.2014 in Pune, at the age of 95.
-His legacy continues through his daughter Geeta, his son Prashant, his granddaughter Abhijata and other experienced yogis who carry on his work.
+His legacy continues through his family, especially his son Prashant and his granddaughter Abhijata.
 Iyengar Yoga is one of the most popular forms of yoga in the world today.

 In 2004 Iyengar was named as one of Time Magazine’s 100 most influential people.

 Yoga, an ancient but perfect science, deals with the evolution of humanity.
 This evolution includes all aspects of one’s being, from bodily health to self-realization.
 Yoga means union – the union of body with consciousness and consciousness with the soul.
 Yoga cultivates the ways of maintaining a balanced attitude in day-to-day life and endows skill in the performance of one’s actions.

 ~B.K.S.
 Iyengar, Astadala Yogamala